 When translating your website, it is important to consider the status of your source website content.
 If you are anticipating changes to your source language (usually English) or content, it is best not to send content to your translation provider until it is in its final form, or what we like to call the “pencils down” phase.

 The “pencils down” phase can be defined as the phase when all content has been approved and no changes will be made to it.
 This is the most efficient way to handle website translation, especially when creating a multilingual site.

-It’s highly recommended that, if at all possible, website translation happens at the “pencils down” phase.
+It’s highly recommended that if at all possible, website translation happen at the “pencils down” phase.
 This means that all English content would be frozen, at least until the initial translations are completed.
 Making constant changes can increase the time needed on a project as well as the budget as the scope grows or evolves.

 An analogy that I like to use in this situation is if you are asked to build a house.
 You would have a set of blueprints and you would follow them to build the house.
 Simple, right?
 Changing source content after it has been sent for translation is like producing new blueprints when the house is halfway built.
 If you are lucky, the foundations and frame of the house are the same and can still be used.
 However, there could be some very significant detail changes, while not critical to the stability of the house, they are still important to consider.

-The best workflow in this case would be to finish the first pass of the translated content, then commit all translations to the Translator Memory.
+The best workflow, in this case, would be to finish the first pass of the translated content, then commit all translations to the translation memory.
 At that point, a new batch of content would be pushed, but the content would be leveraged against the Translation Memory to save money and time.